edgeless-project/edgeless/README.md

 * `edgeless_cli`: CLI to interact with the e-Controller
     * Binary: `edgeless_cli`

+* `edgeless_inabox`:a standalone EDGELESS environment with preconfigured instances of all required services inside a single binary.
+This is the easiest way to spawn up a development instance of edgeless

 In addition to the services/binaries, the repository contains the following libraries: